Andy Ibáñez Player Props: Tigers vs. Rockies

 Andy Ibáñez At The Plate

-- In 11.8% of his games this year, he has gone deep, and 3.5% of his trips to the plate.
+- Looking at the 52 games he has played this year, he's went deep in six of them (11.5%), and in 3.4% of his trips to the plate.

-- In 25.5% of his games this season, Ibanez has had at least one RBI.
-He's picked up more than one in 5.9% and driven in three or more of his team's runs in one contest.
+- Ibanez has driven home a run in 13 games this year (25.0%), including more than one RBI in 5.8% of his games and producing three or more of his team's runs on one occasion..

-- In 18 of 51 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.